 Q: Is this new?
 How come I never knew about this?

 Altough the human ear did not change recently the knowledge about it

 did.
-But it also is not very new as this knowledge is now almost 30
+But it also is not so very new as this knowledge is now about 30

-years old, and suspecting the existence of such mechanisms is even
+years old, and the suspecion of the existence of such mechanisms is

-We know for much longer that we can estimate direction precisely and
+We know for much longer that we can hear direction of sound precisely

-the basilar membrane mechanism only, this could not be fully explained.
+the pitch analysis mechanism only, this could not be explained.

-The legacy loudspeaker concept does not take this
+The legacy loudspeaker concept, however, does not take this

-basic principles of many of todays loudspeakers are still
+basic principles of most of todays loudspeakers are those from 70

 still apropriate today, while the concepts of radios, TV's, telephones,